nagendraksrivastava/doc-ocean-doctor-app-android/README.md

 Unfortunately we shutdown the startup in the 6-month span of time because of a lack of financial backup while we needed many government approvals to run the business for healthcare startups.

+This is an Android app which was used by health care professionals to receive the order in real time.

 We have decided to opensource this so that others can get benefited from our hard work and passion.